This list of the Top 10 Best France Waterfalls highlights the vastly underrated and underappreciated waterfalls throughout France.

-While most of the tourist traffic remains confined to the urban centers as well as historical relics of the past, that gives the intrepid adventurers plenty of room to enjoy the best Nature that France has to offer.
+Indeed, while most of the tourist traffic remains confined to the historical relics of the past typically found in urban centers, that gives the intrepid adventurers plenty of room to enjoy the best Nature that France has to offer.

 And they can do this before the crush eventually reaches these spots, too!